-We will keep our risk assessment under review throughout our audit and communicate to the Audit Committee any revisions to the specific risks identified here and any additional local risk-based work we may need to undertake as a result.
+We will keep our risk assessment under review throughout our audit and communicate to the Audit Committee any revisions to our risk assessment and additional local risk-based work we may need to undertake as a result.

 4. Our audit process and strategy